valentinkm/AdversarialSimulation/diary.md

 ### Previous discussion
+After each round of collaboration in the merged simulation study, as outlined by the simulation structure, collaborators will document the process by making a diary entry.
+To facilitate this, a set of guiding questions is provided:

 As you reflect on the last steps' discussion, think about the following questions:

 1. Do you think you met your objectives for the past step?
 Explain how or why.